arowland900/first-game/README.md

 The biggest issue that I had with creating this game was getting both of the players to be able to move simultaneously without any hiccups.
 After learning more about the keyup and keydown events I was able to rewrite some code to fix this issue.

-As I continue to work on this game, I would like to add varying difficulty, and possibly even new levels!
+As I continue to work on this game, I would like to add varying difficulty, and possibly new levels!

-## Deployment

-You can access the game [here](https://arowland900.github.io/first-game/)!

 ## Built With